jeremiahfallin/bgc/README.md

 **Note:** This starter uses [Gatsby v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).

-This repo contains an example business website that is built with [Gatsby](https://www.gatsbyjs.org/), and [Netlify CMS](https://www.netlifycms.org): **[Demo Link](https://gatsby-netlify-cms.netlify.com/)**.
+This repo contains an example business website that is built with [Gatsby](https://www.gatsbyjs.org/), and [Netlify CMS](https://www.netlifycms.org): **[Demo Link](https://gatsby-bgc-netlify-cms.netlify.com/)**.

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

 ## Features

-- A simple landing page with blog functionality built with Netlify CMS
+- A simple landing page with "blog" (Event, Sports, and At-Home posts) functionality built with Netlify CMS
 - Editabe Pages
-- Create Sports and Event posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
 - Uses Bulma for styling, but size is reduced by `purge-css-plugin`